 What does yoga do for the mind?
 It brings stillness.
 Peacefulness.
 Contentment.
 Not to mention, creative inspiration!

 After a class I’m often inspired to write or paint.
 The words and ideas just flow.
 It’s almost like a switch has turned on in my brain.
 As balance, integrity and strength is brought to the body, so it is to the mind.
-I have no doubt that yoga balances the left and right hemispheres of the brain.
+Yoga helps to balance the left and right hemispheres of the brain.
 As we release tension in the body, we release it in the mind.
 We emerge clearer, more focused.

 Yoga is good, good medicine.
 For the mind, body and soul.
 Choose a style of yoga that you’re drawn to.
 You may need to try a few different styles to find what you really love.

 Do you know that you want and need to do yoga, but you’re struggling to take the next step and do it?
 I often hear this from my clients: “I’m not flexible enough to do yoga” or “I’m not fit enough to do yoga”.
 It’s the doing of the yoga that helps us to become fit/flexible.
 As they say, “if you want a dancers body, you need to dance”.
-Contact me to book in a Kinesiology session to clear those old blocks!
+Book in a Kinesiology session here to clear out those blocks!

 I have to add here, I’m not a yoga teacher, nor is this post sponsored in any way shape or form!
 I just love yoga, it’s a key ingredient in my well-being toolbox.
 It often comes up for my clients as part of their homework/play.